Children’s Foot Care—Putting Emphasis on Caring

 If your child participates in sports, it can teach them many useful lessons for life, but it can also increase their risk for foot and ankle problems.
 You want your child to have fun with sports and form those friendships and skills that are so important for their wellbeing, but do it wisely.
 You may be able to head off potential injuries by talking with us about protective measures like proper shoes for their activity and how to fit them, taping techniques to prevent sprains and fractures, and conditioning muscles and ligaments with stretching and exercise.

-Children’s Foot Care in South Plainfield and Edison, NJ
+Children’s Foot Care in South Plainfield/Edison, Warren and Hillsborough, NJ

 At any time during your child’s development, share your concerns about their foot health with Dr. Jyotsna Thapar at Ankle and Foot Specialist of New Jersey.
 Our office believes in offering superior foot care within a caring environment that makes your child feel safe and comfortable.
 You can reach us by phone at 908-222-8980, or schedule an appointment using our contact page on the website.
 We look forward to tending your child’s feet throughout their growing years.